liamwh/Veloxide/README.md

    cargo run
    ```

-6. Browse to `http://localhost:4005/swagger-ui/` to see the interactive documentation.
+6. Browse to `http://localhost:4005/swagger-ui/` to see the OpenAPI Interactive documentation.
-7. To use the login security restricted endpoints, the api key is `example_api_key`.
+   - To use the login security restricted endpoints, the api key is `example_api_key`.
+7. Browse to `http://localhost:9000/` to see GraphiQL, the GraphQL interactive documentation.

 ## Why the name?